ritthai/skule-github-instructions/trusted-development.md

 Be a Trusted Developer
 ---------------------

-Instead of having to make pull requests, trusted developers have direct access to the skule repo.
+Instead of having to make pull requests, project developers have direct access to the skule repo.
 To get access, message [rafd](http://github.com/rafd) and include which projects you're interested in.
-Trusted developers can also deploy to the production server (see below).
+Project developers can also deploy to the production server (see below).

-### a) Clone the Repo
+### 4.a) Clone the Repo

 Once you have confirmation from rafd, you can get a local copy of the repo:

+    git clone git@github.com:username/ProjectName.git

+Example:

-    git clone git@github.com:ProjectName.git
+    git clone git@github.com:skule/SkuleTheme

 Now you can pull, push, etc. to the skule repo.

-### b) Get Access to Production Server
+### 4.b) Get Access to Production Server

 In order to authenticate with the production server, you'll need to [email the sysadmin](mailto:sysadmin@skule.ca) or [message rafd](http://github.com/rafd) with your public key (the .pub file you created when setting up your github account).

-Once you have confirmation, add the production server repo by running the following: (remember the change ProjectName)
+Once you have confirmation, add the production server repo.

+First, use cd to change to the correct directory.

+    cd ProjectName

+Example:

+    cd SkuleTheme

+Then run the following: (remember to change ProjectName)

     git remote add web git@srv.skule.ca:ProjectName.git

-### c) Develop
+### 4.c) Develop

 You should be doing all testing, etc. locally.
+Read step 5 for more details about developing locally.

 Frequently push to origin (GitHub) to keep others in the loop, to do so, just run:

     git push origin master

-### d) Deploy
+### 4.d) Deploy

 When you're ready to push to the production server (ie. make it live on \*.skule.ca), just run: